• Home

 Start a dev server, a local dashboard, a webhook receiver, or a small API.
 GhostlyShare notices it, shows the port, and gives you a Start button.
 One click later you have a public URL you can open, copy, and share.

-Free No login No account Windows and Linux
+Free No login No account Desktop and CLI

 Supported frameworks